 Geoffrey Morris of Venice.
-Fla. was a consciousness objector who volunteered to become a medic with the 237th Medical Detachment.
+Fla. was a conscientious objector who volunteered to become a medic with the 237th Medical Detachment.
 He flew out of Quang Tri, Vietnam in 1970-71 aboard a DMZ Dust Off helicopter rescuing wounded soldiers and taking them to the 18th Surgical Hospital for emergency treatment.

 “Our unit was small, approximately 32 members and five helicopters.
 The casualty rate was very high: 14 men were killed and another three or four were sent home early with disabling injuries,” he wrote years later.
 “In all candor, it was very dangerous work as we were expected to fly into hostile landing zones, in horrible weather, in remote areas with no gunship cover, with constant fear that you might be the next casualty.”